JoaoPedroMC/JoaoPedroMC/README.md

 I've created this profile to show some of the projects I'm currently working as I study new technologies.

 - 🔭 I’m currently working on [Itaú Unibanco](https://www.itau.com.br/) as a software engineer.
 I develop for the credit card app, more specifically to personal loan.
-- 🌱 I’m currently learning Kotlin, Golang, Linux and AWS.
+- 🌱 I’m currently learning Kotlin, Golang, Terraform and AWS.
 - 👯 I’m looking to collaborate on back-end projects to help people and also learn with them.

 ### ✉️ Find me on: